How to Completely Clear Your Web Browsing HistoryMar 18, 2022

-Deleting the history that's stored locally
+Deleting the History That's stored Locally

 It's important to understand what clearing the browser history does and does not accomplish.
 It eliminates the risk that a roommate or coworker will stumble across evidence of private or embarrassing online activity when using the same device.
 URL fields will not auto populate the addresses of recently visited sites.
 For this reason, clearing your browser history is a good way to shield your web activity from people you share a home or workspace with.

 But it does nothing to remove the digital footprints we leave on the web itself.
-When we browse the Internet, our ISPs have complete visibility into our activities -- they can and do log the sites we view and the searches we enter.
+When we browse the Internet, our ISPs have complete visibility into our activities—they can and do log the sites we view and the searches we enter.
 Whether or not our browser histories have been cleared, our ISPs can see everything we do online.

 We're visible at the other end of our Internet journeys as well.
-When we go online, we are identified by a unique Internet protocol (IP) address -- which the websites we visit can see and record.
+When we go online, we are identified by a unique Internet protocol (IP) address—which the websites we visit can see and record.
 The IP addresses of visitors are retained by most websites and can be used by authorities to identify people's online activities.

 Once your IP address is in the hands of third-party websites, there is no way to "clear" it.
 Since Internet users don't own the data they generate, once it's logged, it's fully in the public domain (or the hands of corporations).
 The key, then, is to prevent the data from being shared in the first place.
-VPNs are a great way to start.
+VPNs, therefore, are a great way to start.

 A VPN takes ordinary web traffic and routes it though a separate, encrypted server.
-This makes it impossible for ISPs to see the destination of their users' web activity, while hiding people's real identities from the websites they visit.
+This makes it hard for ISPs to see the destination of their users' web activity, while hiding people's real identities from the websites they visit.
 As a result, the data that is so commonly used to track and record people's online activity is never visible in the first place.
 But there is a problem with this approach: users must trust the VPNs themselves, who maintain full visibility into their online activity, not to log or share that data.

-In addition to logging IP addresses, most websites -- though not all -- also track users with cookies.
+In addition to logging IP addresses, most websites—though not all—also track users with cookies.
 Cookies are often used to predict the behavior of an Internet user based on their past actions.
 They are the reason we see ads in our social media news feeds for items we recently searched for on another website.
 As cookies accumulate, they produce a detailed digital identity for each of us, and this identity follows us wherever we go online.

-It's also important to remember that clearing your cookies doesn't protect you going forward -- while it gives you a clean slate, cookies will start accumulating again as soon as you resume online activity.
-It's best to clear cookies often -- but for the strongest online privacy, additional steps are needed.
+It's also important to remember that clearing your cookies doesn't protect you going forward—while it gives you a clean slate, cookies will start accumulating again as soon as you resume online activity.
+It's best to clear cookies often—but for the strongest online privacy, additional steps are needed.

-The safest option is to use an Internet privacy solution
+The Safest Option is to Use an Internet Privacy Solution

 For the strongest online privacy, the best approach is to use an Internet privacy tool.
 VPNs are a good place to start, as is Tor.
 The latter, in particular, is one of the best ways to avoid the type of "fingerprinting" that occurs when cookies accumulate.